 What types of posts and conversations are resonating with your intended audience?
 Which fall flat?
 It’s not enough to keep throwing content at the wall and hoping something sticks.
 Measure what’s working so you can do more of what works and less of what doesn’t.
 It sounds dead simple, but we often get so carried away with posting nonstop content that we don’t take the time to measure its effectiveness.

 A great way to put your brand in front of potential recruits is through online paid advertising.
 When top candidates search for keywords related to your open position, you can ensure your company is at the top of the page with paid placement.

 - Hires compared to spend

-You can then take the cost of the campaign and divide it by the number of clicks.
+Take the cost of the campaign and divide it by the number of clicks.
 If the ad has a high cost per click (CPC), that probably means there’s a lot of competition for the keywords you chose.

 A high CPC doesn’t mean the keyword isn’t worth it to target, though.
 So long as you’re receiving a healthy amount of conversions and your hires are worth the spend, a higher cost per click can be justified.

 What’s a good CPC?
 Average CPCs vary by industry, but to give you an idea, the average CPC for AdWords is $2.69 with CPCs ranging from $1.16 on the low end (for e-commerce ads) to $6.75 on the high end (legal ads).